I just wanted a peek.

 “So he went back to Nazareth with them, and lived obediently with them.
 His mother held these things dearly, deep within herself.
 And Jesus matured, growing up in both body and spirit, blessed by both God and people.”
 Luke 2:51-52.

-I will be thankful for the peeks; finding comfort that God sees the whole view.
+I will be thankful for the peeks and find comfort that God sees the whole view.